burke-software/schooldriver/README.md

 Burke Software and Consulting offers support and hosting for $3000/year for a school of < 500 students.
 [Contact us](http://burkesoftware.com/contact-us/) for details.

+# Quick Install
+You should have at least basic django deployment experience to run django-sis.
+We test only in Ubuntu 12.04 and mysql.
+Other environments might work but are not supported.

+On debian/ubuntu run install/install.sh

+If not on debian install everything in install/dependencies.txt using pip.
+Install reportlab from pip (requires gcc) or from a package manager.

+**Configuration**

+Modify settings_local.py to add your own settings, such as your database.

+**Set up database**

+./manage.py syncdb --migrate

+** Run a test server **

+./manage.py runserver

+You can deploy to production as you would any Django application. https://docs.djangoproject.com/en/dev/howto/deployment/ We do make use of celery for tasks.
+For a true production environment this should be set up.

+## Upgrades

+Use south to upgrade the database.
+Install install/dependencies.txt in case any have updated.
+Collect static if on a production environment.
+Restart your task scheduler.
+It should look something like

+    ./manage.py migrate
+    ./manage.py collectstatic
+    pip install --upgrade -r dependencies.txt

+We don't currently release stable versions of django-sis.
+You can assume everything in git is as "stable" as possible.
+If you require more stability consider paying for support.

 # Apps

 ##School Information System (SIS)